mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 Slurm collector exports the job related metrics like usage of CPU, DRAM, RDMA, _etc_.
 This is done by walking through the cgroups created by SLURM daemon on compute node on every scrape request.
-As walking through the cgroups pseudo file system is _very cheap_, this will zero zero to negligible impact on the actual job.
+As walking through the cgroups pseudo file system is _very cheap_, this will have zero to negligible impact on the actual job.
 The exporter has been heavily inspired by [cgroups_exporter](https://github.com/treydock/cgroup_exporter) and it supports both cgroups **v1** and **v2**.